michaelpatrickpurcell/Decibel/narrative_structure.md

 # Narrative Structure
-The structure of a traditional tabletop RPG adventure relies on a Game Master (GM) to provide an environment for the other players to explore and interact with.
+The structure of a traditional tabletop role playing game adventure relies on a Game Master (GM) to provide an environment for the other players to explore and interact with.
 Frequently, this takes the form of a series of encounters that the players work through one at a time in some predetermined order.
 This has the advantage of simplicity and allows the GM to craft a coherent plot but severely limits player agency.

 Alternatively, a GM might prepare a network of possible encounters for the players to explore in a less structured manner.
 This give the non-GM players more agency but requires the GM to generate a large amount of content ahead of time, some of which may never be seen by the other players.

-We propose a two-stage process that allows the players create the story that they will experience themselves.
+We propose a two-stage process that allows the players create the story that they will experience themselves, without requiring that one player assume the GM's mantle.
 In the first stage the players first decide on what the climax of the story will be and work backwards, laying out a series of significant events that lead to the chosen climax until they reach a natural starting point for their story.
 In the second stage the players work forwards, filling in the details that surround and connect these significant events until they get back to the climax of their story.